ckeditor/ckeditor4-docs/guides/dev/deep_dive/clipboard/README.md

 	foo
 	<span style="color:#FF0000"><strong> ipsum</strong></span></p>

-Note that in both cases pasted `dataValue` is an HTML string, for example `'text'` data may contain line breaks (`<br>`) and paragraphs.
-We call it an "HTMLified plain text".
+Note that in both cases pasted `dataValue` is an HTML string.
+If a plain text is pasted and `type` is set to `'text'`, then `dataValue` contains am "HTMLified" version of that plain text.
+It means that line breaks are replaced with `<br>`, double ones create separate paragraphs, etc.

+### Content Type Recognition

 In many cases everything what editor gets from the clipboard is an HTML string (see the "Paste bin" section below) so CKEditor is not able to guess what was the type of the pasted content.
 For instance, when `dataValue` equals `'foo'`, then was it copied from a website or from a text editor?
-At the time of writing this guide it is only possible to recognize the real type on Chrome, Firefox and Opera, so on other browsers the type depends on {@link CKEDITOR.config#clipboard_defaultContentType} (so it is `'html'`).
+At the time of writing this guide it is only possible to recognize the real type on Chrome, Firefox and Opera, so on other browsers the type depends on {@link CKEDITOR.config#clipboard_defaultContentType} (hence, most of the time it is `'html'` regardless of what was pasted).

-This recognition is also done in the {@CKEDITOR.editor#paste paste event} lister, with a priority 6, so listeners with higher priorities may see the `type == 'auto'` what means that the type is not yet recognized.
+This recognition is also done in the {@link CKEDITOR.editor#paste paste event} lister, with a priority 6, so listeners with higher priorities may see the `type == 'auto'` what means that the type is not yet recognized.

 ## Data Transfer